-First, they will check your master list if you have a proper monitoring then they will choose a sample instrument from that list.
+First, they will check your master list if you have proper monitoring then they will sample an instrument from that list.
 If they are in the production line, they will select a certain instrument.

-– Verify for calibration label or ID if it has one and if it is still within calibration date.
+- it is still within the calibration date.

 Third, they will ask for its calibration report.